AI Copilot

 Use another LLM besides ChatGPT

-In this mod template, we use ChatGPT, but there are other LLMs out there that you might want to use.
+In this mod template, we use ChatGPT/OpenAI, but there are other LLMs that you might want to use.

 In this case, we recommend using our HTTP Request brick and reviewing documentation for your favorite LLM's API.
-To do this, remove the Google Sheet bricks and click the + button.
+To do this, remove the [Experimental] Streaming HTTP Request brick and click the + button.
 Search for the HTTP Request brick, then fill it out accordingly.

 To test it out, click the Render Panel button in the top right corner of the Page Editor.